Full Tilt! Pinball: Space Cadet

-Skullduggery
+Skulduggery

-The Skullduggery table features a treasure hunt where the player must find pirate Peg Leg's loot.
+The Skulduggery table features a treasure hunt where the player must find pirate Peg Leg's loot.
 The player can accomplish that two ways: either by piecing together a treasure map or by activating and completing a series of mini-games on the table called modes.
 Modes are like missions and quests of the other two tables.
 They are all pirate themed mini-games, such as ship battle, tavern fight, escape Bermuda Triangle, mutiny, and sword fight.

 Dragon's Keep

 The Dragon's Keep table features a fantasy environment where players must accomplish various quests, leading to the slaying of a dragon.
 The quests include Dragon Hoard (steal the hoard), Fire Lizard Attack (defeat the fire-lizard), Rescue Maiden (rescue the damsel in distress), Dragon Pass (find the path to dragon's lair), Wizard's Fury, and Slay Dragon.
 The player can acquire awards such as spells, weapons, and armors.
 While weapons simply add points to the score, armors and spells temporarily turn on various gates, magnets, and chutes on the table to change the gameplay.

 Elements from each of the three tables were elected for representation by Maxis in the illustration for the box art by Marc Ericksen, creating a montage below a hurtling Pinball.